 Flowers, bubbles, and a gorgeous hue of pink!
 Does that sound like a special occasion or what?
 This champagne cocktail almost always elicits a “Wow”!

 A hibiscus mimosa is easy and elegant.
 Don’t you love it when those two words are in one sentence?
 Easy and elegant means you’ll impress your guests but with a minimum of effort.

 Aren’t the hibiscus flowers pretty?
 This cocktail is perfect for a Mother’s Day brunch and is fun for a girls’ night out, a spa day, a bachelorette party, or a wedding shower.
 Serve it at your next book club meeting!
 Wouldn’t it be perfect at a garden club?

 It’s so easy, too, with only three ingredients.
 Find pretty glasses to serve them in so the hibiscus flowers are displayed.
 And all the pretty bubbles, of course!

 What’s the plural of “hibiscus”?
 If you have more than one of these strikingly beautiful blooms, a bouquet, shall we say, call them hibiscuses or just hibiscus, if you’d rather.
 Wiktionary says hibisci but it seems that hibiscuses is the most common.

 Having a brunch?
 Serve overnight French toast casserole, crescent roll breakfast casserole, or an asparagus Gruyère tart with balsamic glaze.
-For dessert, vanilla bean cookie bars are always a hit.
-The frosting can be tinted to match your occasion.
+For dessert, serve vanilla bean cookie bars (tint the frosting to match your theme) or honey lemon shortbread cookies.
 A streusel coffee cake and homemade muffins are a must!

 About This Champagne Cocktail